 To verify the message scheduling, click on see all scheduled messages:

-Next, you can add the participants by clicking on the Add user option in the left pane:
+Next, add the participants by clicking on the Add user option in the left pane:

 Now add the respective user email, here remember that all the channel members will be automatically added to the huddle: